Improved mixing rates of directed cycles by added connection: Random polynomials for pure drift Markov chains

 We need to check the magnitude of the terms $z^{-L_i}$.
 Knowing $|z| > 1-1/(L\log^\gamma k)$ and $L_i < CL\log k$ for $k,L$ large enough we have

 Considering $\Re q(z)$, this gives

-Let us arrange the $k$ elements of this sum into groups of $m=\log^\alpha k$ elements, consequently resulting in $k/m$ such groups.
-Here we omit the minor details dealing with $m, k/m$ not being integers in general.
+Note that the last inequality is the reason we have been working with $\cos^+$, as it would generally not hold true for $\cos$.
+Let us arrange the $k$ elements of this sum into groups of $m=\log^\alpha k$ arbitrary elements, consequently resulting in $k/m$ such groups.
+For a moment we assume $k$ is divisible by $m$.
 Let the sum of these groups be $S_1, S_2, \ldots, S_{k/m}$.
 According to Proposition \ref{prp:cosloss} we have

 and each of these events are independent.
-Therefore the number of such events happening follows a $Binom(k/m,r)$ distribution for some $r\le 1/3$.
+Therefore the number of such events happening follows a $Binom(k/m,r)$ distribution for some $r\le 2/3$.
 From standard Chernoff bounds we see that

 for $k$ large enough.
-Consequently, at most $k/(2m)$ of $S_i$ are large (with the exception of an event with probability of $O(k^{-c})$).
+Consequently, at most $3k/(4m)$ of $S_i$ are larger than $m-\delta^2$. (with the exception of an event with probability of $O(k^{-c})$).
 In this case we have

 Plugging this back into \eqref{eq:req_estimate1} we arrive at

 Let us choose $\gamma > 2\beta + \alpha + 1$.
 With such a choice, the term $k$ above gets multiplied by a coefficient lower than 1 for $k$ large enough.
 This shows $\Re q(z) < k$ which implies $z$ is not a solution of $q(z)=k$.
 This a.a.s.\ holds simultaneously for all $z\in R_\gamma,~\arg(z)\in A$.